skabbi/Simple-Proxy-Server/README.md

 ## Usage
 In this repository is a simple proxy server and two servers (resource1.js and resource2.js) it can proxy to; all written in node.js.

 All three servers offer the same endpoint "GET: /messages".
-The proxy.js allows us to prefix the path to proxy the request to the correct resource.
+The proxy server allows us to prefix the path to proxy the request to the correct resource.

 To start up the servers, run
 ```sh